Petrarolo/PIdata/README.md

 I find this code very useful.
 If you do too, please star the repo on github and share with your colleagues.
 Many thanks to the people that have contributed their code thus far.
 Please feel free to submit a pull request, report a bug or request a feature.

-## Functions:
+## Functions: Data pull functions (`pidata.pull`)

-### Pull functions (pidata.pull)

-#### pidata.pull.aggregated_vals
+#### `pidata.pull.aggregated_vals`
-Will return a pandas df of aggregated values (averaged values by default) between start and end time, within the given interval
+Will return a pandas dataframe of aggregated values (averaged values by default) between `start_time` and `end_time`, within the given interval

     Arguments:
     tags         :  list or list like
-    method       :  Instead of returning the average value over the interval, the returned value can be specified as one of the following:
+    start_time   :  Time of the first data point.
+Default: '-30d' (thirty days ago) end_time     :  Time of the last data point.
+Default: '' (empty/current time) interval     :  Time between data points.
+Default: '12h' method       :  Instead of returning the average value over the interval, the returned values can be specified as one of the following:
-                    Total - A totalization over the time range.
-                    Average - The average value over the time range.
-                    Minimum - The minimum value over the time range.
-                    Maximum - The maximum value over the time range.
-                    Range - The range of values over the time range (Maximum-Minimum) StdDev - The standard deviation over the time range.
+                    Total
+                    Average (Default)
+                    Minimum
+                    Maximum
+                    Range
+                    StdDev - Standard deviation.
-                    PopulationStdDev - The population standard deviation over the time range.
+                    PopulationStdDev - Population standard deviation.
-                    Count - The sum of event count/event time duration over the time range when calculation basis is event/time weighted respectively.
+                    Count
-                    PercentGood - Percent of data with good value during the calculation period.
+                    PercentGood - Percentage of data with good value.
+                    TotalWithUOM
+                    All
-                    TotalWithUOM, All, AllForNonNumeric (TODO)
+                    AllForNonNumeric
                     Please see: https://techsupport.osisoft.com/Documentation/PI-AF-SDK/html/T_OSIsoft_AF_Data_AFSummaryTypes.htm
+    server       :  Name of the PI server to use.
+Uses the default if none is provided

-#### pidata.pull.recorded_vals
+#### `pidata.pull.recorded_vals`
-Will return a pandas df of recorded vals between start and end time, with an the given interval
+Will return a pandas dataframe of recorded vals between `start_time` and `end_time`, with an the given interval

     Arguments:
-    tags: list or list like
+    tags         :  list or list like
+    start_time   :  Time of the first data point.
+Default: '-30d' (thirty days ago) end_time     :  Time of the last data point.
+Default: '' (empty/current time) server       :  Name of the PI server to use.
+Uses the default if none is provided

-#### pidata.pull.interp_vals
+#### `pidata.pull.interp_vals`
-Will return a pandas df of averaged vals between start and end time, with an the given interval
+Will return a pandas dataframe of averaged vals between `start_time` and `end_time`, with an the given interval

     Arguments:
-    tags: list or list like
+    tags         :  list or list like
+    start_time   :  Time of the first data point.
+Default: '-30d' (thirty days ago) end_time     :  Time of the last data point.
+Default: '' (empty/current time) interval     :  Time between data points.
+Default: '12h' server       :  Name of the PI server to use.
+Uses the default if none is provided

-#### pidata.pull.current_vals
+#### `pidata.pull.current_vals`
+Returns the last recorded values at the time of running the function

+    Arguments:
+    tags         :  list or list like
+    server       :  Name of the PI server to use.
+Uses the default if none is provided

-#### pidata.pull.batch_aggregated_vals
+#### `pidata.pull.batch_aggregated_vals`
 Puprose: fetch large averaged data in batches

     Arguments: